 Volcanoes: The Pillars of the Earth

-Volcanoes remind us of the beauty, power and majesty of nature, and Iceland has more than its fair share!
-People from around the globe come to Iceland to see these living mountains that spit liquid fire and alter the world around them, creating lava caves and darkened skies.
+Volcanoes remind us of the beauty, power, and majesty of nature — and Iceland has more than its fair share!
+These living mountains spit liquid fire and alter the world around them, creating lava caves and darkened skies.

-At arctic Adventures, we have tours that bring you to the belly of the beast, or walking above them to behold from above, as well as treks that allow you to conquer your volcano of choice by wheel or by foot.
+Arctic Adventures volcano tours bring you straight into the belly of the beast.
+Walk above volcanoes to behold them from above, or conquer your volcano of choice by wheel or foot.

-Here’s a quick guide to these mighty natural structures and how you can enjoy Iceland’s biggest attractions…
+Here’s a quick guide to Iceland’s mighty volcanoes and how to enjoy the country’s fieriest attractions.

 Going Underground: How Volcanoes Create Caves and Tunnels

 Have you ever seen a blowtorch?
-Industrial forging gives a good indication of how lava works.
-The basic principle of fire forging is what leads to lava tunnels – as this scorching liquid courses through softer walls of resistance beneath a harder surface.
-(The surviving surface is what you walk on or under on these volcano tours!)
-Thankfully, many of these caves and lava tunnels are sturdy and big enough to allow human access.
+Industrial forging is a good indication of how lava works.
+The basic principle of fire forging also leads to lava tunnels: scorching liquid coursing through softer walls of resistance beneath a harder surface.
+During volcano tours, you walk on or under this surviving surface!
+Many caves and lava tunnels are sturdy and big enough for people to pass through.

-There are numerous ways to get right to the heart of a volcano in Iceland.
-A hugely popular choice is the Thrihnukagigur Volcano – literally the only place on Earth where you can explore a magma chamber from the inside.
+There are many ways to get to the heart of a volcano in Iceland.
+A popular choice is the Thrihnukagigur Volcano – literally the only place on Earth where you can explore the inside of a magma chamber.

-After crossing a lava field on foot, you take the lift 400 meters (120 feet) down into the heart of the volcano.
+After crossing a lava field on foot, you take the lift 400 meters (1200 feet) down into the heart of the volcano.
 The burned insides are a sight to behold – shades of red, orange and other colors that cannot be seen anywhere else.
-And you will see first-hand what shape a mountain’s insides take when it’s ripped apart by lava.
-Is it any wonder that CNN lists this as one of its must-see places in the world?
+You’ll see firsthand how the mountain’s insides are reshaped as lava rips through them.
+No wonder CNN lists Thrihnukagigur Volcano as one of the must-see places in the world!

 If you’re feeling even more adventurous, why not try caving?
-Iceland’s volcanoes have carved out a vast, intricate and fascinating series of tunnels underground.
-Our Underworld Tour brings you into the tunnels created thousands of years ago by searing rivers of lava.
+Iceland’s volcanoes have carved out a vast, intricate and fascinating series of underground tunnels.
+Our Underworld Tour brings you into tunnels that were created thousands of years ago by searing rivers of lava.
 Behold the otherworldly shapes and colors created by Iceland’s volcanoes and – if you visit at the right time of year – marvel at the beautiful icicles.

 Scorched Earth: How Landscapes Are Shaped by Lava

-Iceland’s glorious vistas are partly the result of the country’s turbulent environment.
-Over the centuries, locals created captivating mythology on how some of the landmarks were formed: For instance, the volcanic rock formations of Dimmuborgir (roughly translated as “Dark Castles” in Icelandic) were said to be the home of the half-troll, half ogre Grýla and her 13 children, but the real stories are no less dramatic and exciting!
+Iceland’s glorious vistas are the result of the country’s turbulent environment.
+Over the centuries, locals created captivating mythology to explain how Iceland’s landmarks were formed.
+For instance, the volcanic rock formations of Dimmuborgir (roughly translated as “Dark Castles” in Icelandic) were said to be the home of the half-troll, half-ogre Grýla and her 13 children.
+The real stories are no less exciting!

-Iceland’s love for its volcanoes burns like molten and is solid as a mountain.
+Iceland’s love for its volcanoes burns like molten lava and is solid as a mountain.